Constraint Learning for Control Tasks with Limited Duration Barrier Functions: Related Work

-Moreover, our work is also related to safe reinforcement learning, such as Lyapunov-based safe learning (cf. \cite{perkins2002lyapunov,berkenkamp2017safe}) and constrained Markov decision processes (CMDPs) (cf. \cite{chow2018lyapunov,achiam2017constrained}).
-The former is based on the fact that sublevel sets of a control Lyapunov function are forward invariant, and considers {\em stability} as safety.
-The latter is aimed at selecting an optimal policy that satisfies constraints.
-Note these approaches are designed for one specific task.
-Our work, on the other hand, does not require stability, and can consider an arbitrarily shaped set of safe states.

-Besides, transfer learning (cf. \cite{pan2010survey}) aims at learning a new task by utilizing the knowledge already acquired via learning other tasks, and is sometimes referred to as "lifelong learning" \cite{thrun1995lifelong} and "learning to learn" \cite{thrun2012learning}.
-In transfer learning for reinforcement learning contexts, we first learn a set of {\em source tasks}, and speed up learning of a target task (see \cite{taylor2009transfer} for example).
-When the source tasks and the target task have hierarchical structures, it is often called hierarchical reinforcement learning (e.g., \cite{dietterich2000hierarchical,barto2003recent,frans2017meta}).
-Other examples include meta-learning (e.g., \cite{finn2017model}) that considers so-called the task distribution.
-Our work can also be used as a transfer learning technique that uses a set of good enough policies as useful information shared among other tasks.
+Besides, transfer learning is a framework for learning new tasks by exploiting the knowledge already acquired through learning other tasks, and is related to "lifelong learning" \cite{thrun1995lifelong}.
+Our work can be used as a transfer learning technique by regarding a set of good enough policies as useful information shared among other tasks.

 In the next section, we present some assumptions together with the notations used in the paper.